NinaZumel/NinaZumel.github.io/_books/2018-11-25-the-croquet-player.md

 ---
-author_profile: true
-layout: review
-date: 2018-11-25
-title: "The Croquet Player"
 author: H.G.
 Wells
+author_profile: true
 book_category: Dystopian Speculative Fiction
+date: 2018-11-25
+layout: review
 olid: OL8291665M
+title: The Croquet Player
 ---

 It's 1936.
 Something strange is happening in remote Cainsmarsh: too much fear, paranoia, suspicion.
 Too much drug use for such a rural region.
 What is the miasma that pervades the region?